 Click here to read more on early stage mtt strategy.

 A minor point / observation.
-At the one hour point in a tournament there is often a "mini-frenzy" similar to the first few hands of a tournament.
+At the one hour point in a poker tournament online there is often a "mini-frenzy" similar to the first few hands of a tournament.
 Players will often decide that this is "do-or-die" time, or they may have a second tournament starting, and not want to play in both.
 Either way, tighten up hand selection for 3 or 4 hands until the hiatus has died down.

 When you are moved to a new table, it is important to immediately acclimatise yourself to the new situation.
 You need to see where the small and large stacks are sitting, how the other stacks relate to you, and where the button and blinds are.
 Also, don’t assume that the big-stack is the best player on table.
 More likely he has been loose and lucky, and is probably a good source of chips.